 What is tetanus?

-The illness is commonly known as lockjaw.
+The illness is also known as lockjaw.
 This is because, as the disease progresses, the mouth clamps shut, so the animal cannot eat or drink.

 Tetanus infection produces at least three deadly toxins, which migrate along the peripheral nerves to the brain affecting the nervous system.
 This distressing disease is characterised by extreme sensitivity to stimuli, increasing stiffness and muscle spasms.